Soft, tender, and authentic. With 5 simple ingredients, learn how to make vegan flour tortillas from scratch!

 They consist primarily of four ingredients: flour, fat, salt, and water.

 All-purpose flour is relatively low in gluten, which creates a soft tortilla.
-Avoid bread flour as it contains higher amounts of this protein.
+You'll want to avoid bread flour as it contains higher amounts of this protein.

-We're definitely not sold on using lard (couple of vegans here), so we've included neutral oil in our recipe.
-Any one will do.
+Many traditional recipes use lard, but we're definitely not sold on the idea (couple of vegans here), so we've included vegetable shortening in our recipe.

 We've heard of people using coconut oil, but we wanted to keep things as cheap and authentic as possible for this vegan tortilla recipe.

 You can definitely make these salt-free, but it does help elevate the overall taste.
-We wouldn't recommend skipping salt.
+We wouldn't recommend skipping this ingredient.

 So, you must be ready to make your very own vegan flour tortillas by now!